Arteom26/Converter-Application/README.md

+Good news!
+Mac OS Binaries have been released.

 This application's goal is to be able to convert the most popular currencies, weights, and other things.

 More binaries will be released soon.